jvincent3/Arcade-Game/README.md

 ### Play the game locally

 __Download and install NodeJS__

-To play the game locally you will have to download  [Node.js](https://nodejs.org/en/).
+to play the game locally you will have to download  [Node.js](https://nodejs.org/en/).
 To check if you have succesfully downloaded your node you can easily write ```node -v``` in your command prompt, it will show you the current version of your Node.js.

 Creating __Node modules__ first you will have to go to your project directory in your commant prompt: